jamie-forschmiedt/permutations/index.md

 The obvious question here is, how many times do we need to repeat the process?
 If we just do one or two swaps, we'll end up with a permutation very close to our starting state - the order of the cards will barely change at all.
 It turns out that for a set of n elements, it takes about 0.6nlog(n) steps for this process to converge to a random permutation.
 So for our deck of cards, we'll want to run the program for around 0.6 * 52log(52) = 123 steps.

 ## Is it really random?
+Our null hypothesis here is that the generated permutation is uniformly distributed.

+Each of the 4 tests below will produce a corredponding p-value.
+Setting a cut-off for the p-value is tricky and controvertial, so we can only make subjective decisions regarding when to reject the null hypothesis.

+[Wikipedia](https://en.wikipedia.org/wiki/P-value) has lots of background information about the p-value.

 ###   Spearman's Footrule
 Consider the identity permutation π = (1, 2, 3, 4, 5, 6) and the permutation σ = (4, 1, 2, 5, 3, 6).
-The first test statistic we will compute is the sum of the absolute value of the difference between π(i) and σ(i), where 1 ≤ i ≤ n.
+The first test statistic we will compute is the sum of the absolute value of the difference between π(i) and σ(i).
+Let ρ(π, σ) =Σ|π(i) - σ(i)|, where 1 ≤ i ≤ n.

 Spearman's Footrule has these properties: